 There are no bandwidth charges associated with making Google Cloud Storage client library calls to Cloud Storage.
-However, there are operations charges; because the calls count against your URL fetch quota, as the library uses the URL Fetch service to interact with Cloud Storage.
-And There are operations and storage charges, however,
+However, there are operations charges.
+In addition, the calls count against your URL fetch quota as the library uses the URL Fetch service to interact with Cloud Storage.

 Notice that Google Cloud Storage is a pay-to-use service; you will be charged according to the Cloud Storage price sheet.

 Alternative ways to access Cloud Storage

 Instead of using the client library, you could use the following:

 - Cloud Storage REST API.
 This could be a good choice if you need a specific feature not provided in the client library.
 However, this isn't compatible with the development server.